 - Carers Card

-Our Short Break Statement this document sets out the leisure activities and short breaks offered by Solihull Council to children and young people with a disability.
+Our Short Breaks Statement sets out the leisure activities and short breaks offered by Solihull Council to children and young people with a disability.
 It tells you about the range of services available, how to access them and how we consult with parents/carers and children and young people.

 Some overnight breaks are taken at Lyndon House, please see the CQC inspection report for Lyndon House.